mnnxp/cadbaselibrary-blender/README.md

 ##### Used (reserved) names in the add-on

 Please don't use `cadbase_file_2018` and `cadbase_file_2018.log` as file or folder names in the library path folder.
 These files store server responses and logs, if you use these filenames for your data, you may lose them.

-If you need to save logs to a file (for example, for debugging, studying, or other purposes), you need to create a _cadbase_file_2018.log_ file in the local library folder.
+If you need to save logs to a file (for example, for debugging, study, or other purposes), you need to create a _cadbase_file_2018.log_ file in your local library folder.

 In component folders, a `component` file is created with the technical data about the component.
 In fileset folders, a `modification` file is created with the technical data about the component modification and fileset.